gab-cat/merchkins-app/docs/knowledge-base/voucher-system.md

 ### What happens when I cancel a paid order?

-When you cancel a paid order, the customer automatically receives a refund voucher.
-This voucher is marked as "seller-initiated" and after 14 days, the customer can request a monetary refund for it.
+When you cancel a paid order, refunds will be processed promptly in accordance with applicable Philippine consumer protection statutes.
+Monetary refunds will be issued immediately or as required by law, without undue delay.
+The system may create a refund voucher marked as "seller-initiated," but consumers retain their statutory rights to monetary refunds where required by law.
 The voucher remains valid and usable until the customer requests a monetary refund (if they choose to do so).

 ### Can customers see their vouchers?

 Yes.
 Customers can view all their vouchers on the Vouchers page (`/vouchers`).
-They can see voucher details, status, and for seller-initiated vouchers, they can request monetary refunds after the 14-day waiting period.
+They can see voucher details, status, and request monetary refunds in accordance with their statutory rights under Philippine consumer protection laws (R.A.
+7394 and R.A.
+8792).

+### How does the customer-initiated refund process work?

+**For Customers:**

+1. **Request Window:** You can request a refund within **24 hours** of making a payment for an order.
+After 24 hours, the system blocks new refund requests (though sellers may still coordinate refunds offline if they choose).

+2. **Submitting a Request:**
+   - Go to your order details page
+   - Select a reason for the refund (e.g., wrong size, defective item, changed mind)
+   - Optionally add a message explaining your request
+   - Submit the request

+3. **Review Process:** The seller reviews your request and can either approve or reject it.
+You'll receive a notification when the seller makes a decision.

+4. **If Approved:**
+   - The order is automatically cancelled
+   - A **Refund Voucher** is created for you equal to the amount you paid
+   - The voucher can be used immediately on any store on the platform
+   - The voucher never expires
+   - **Important:** Customer-initiated refund vouchers cannot be converted to monetary refunds through the platform system.
+However, you retain your statutory rights to monetary refunds where required by Philippine consumer protection laws (e.g., for defective, damaged, or misrepresented products).

+5. **If Rejected:**
+   - The order continues as normal
+   - No voucher is issued
+   - You can contact the seller directly if you have concerns

+**For Sellers:**

+- You'll see refund requests in your Admin Dashboard
+- Review each request and provide an approval or rejection with a message
+- Approved requests automatically create refund vouchers and cancel the order
+- Rejected requests allow the order to continue processing normally